jerryfishzz/mobile-flashcards/README.md

 To make the app more friendly to its users, carousal and flipping are implemented as operation gestures.

-Users can swipe left or right to the previous or next question respectly.
+- Users can swipe left or right to the previous or next question respectly.

+- Clicking card can flip it to the other side.

 ## Existing issues